Directory of Legislation

 (iii) Minimum rates of pay contained in modern awards - and reviewed by FWA annually.

-(iv) New provisions with respect to termination of employment and unfair dismissal.
+(iv) Termination of employment and unfair dismissal.

 (v) FWA - with divisions in federal court with powers to make orders they consider appropriate, to remedy breaches and to issue injunctions to prevent breaches.